-- 4. Riverview High School Teen Parent Program students will meet the following graduation requirements: Entering grade 9, 10, and 11: 26 credits Entering grade 12: 24 credits.
-Teen Parent Program students may receive administrative approval to graduate with 24 credits. - B. Achieve a cumulative unweighted grade point average of 2.0 on a 4.0 scale.
+- (Accel option) Students who meet eligibility criteria may select "early graduation" from high school to be completed in fewer than 8 semesters. - 4.
+Riverview High School Teen Parent Program students will meet the following graduation requirements: Entering grade 9, 10, and 11: 26 credits Entering grade 12: 24 credits.
+Teen Parent Program students may receive administrative approval to graduate with 24 credits.

-- Grade point averages in grades 9-12 shall be calculated on both a weighted (5 point) and unweighted (4 point) scale.
+- B. Achieve a cumulative unweighted grade point average of 2.0 on a 4.0 scale. - 1.
+Grade point averages in grades 9-12 shall be calculated on both a weighted (5 point) and unweighted (4 point) scale.
 A weighted system for courses in grades 9-12 shall be utilized so that students are not penalized in terms of final "average" or class standing if they undertake difficult academic work. - 2.
 All state requirements for reporting grade point averages will be computed and reported on an unweighted (4 point) system.
 The graduation grade point average for students who entered 9th grade Fall 2000 or after shall be based on all course grades except for those courses forgiven according to the district grade forgiveness procedure described in this Student Progression Plan. - C. Pass the appropriate state test (FCAT 2.0) or End of Course Exam (EOC) required for graduation.
 Concordant scores on the SAT or ACT can be used to meet this graduation requirement.
 This requirement does not apply to new students who enter a Sarasota school for the first time in Grade 12 who may either achieve a passing score on the FCAT 2.0 or use an approved concordant ACT/SAT score.
-See\Appendix A. - D. Any home school student wishing to receive a diploma from his/her districted high school should get specific information about FCAT 2.0, EOC (End of Course) and statewide assessments testing from the School Choice office prior to the 10th grade.
+See Appendix A. - D. Any home school student wishing to receive a diploma from his/her districted high school should get specific information about FCAT 2.0, EOC (End of Course) and statewide assessments testing from the School Choice office prior to the 10th grade.